OpenLoco/OpenLoco.io/_pages/download.md

 $ xattr -d com.apple.quarantine OpenLoco.app
 ```

-Please note that a copy of the original Locomotion files is required.
-We recommend putting these in
+Please note that a copy of the original Locomotion files is required for graphics/music/sound assets.
-a different folder, e.g. somewhere in your user folder.
+We recommend putting these in a different folder to OpenLoco, e.g. somewhere in your user folder.

 <a class="btn btn--success" id="download-link"
 	href="https://github.com/OpenLoco/OpenLoco/releases/download/v{{page.latest_version}}/OpenLoco-v{{page.latest_version}}-macos.zip">